 Only some students will become professional scientists, but all students need to be able to use an understanding of science to solve problems faced in everyday life and to confront and make decisions about issues that involve science.
 We live in a scientific and technological society in which, increasingly, many personal and societal decisions involve scientific understanding.

 Will eating organic vegetables make me live longer?
 Will smoking kill me really?
-Are sunbeds a safe or unsafe way to tan?
+What about vaping instead?
 Should I bother recycling?
-Will using my cell phone increase my chances of a brain tumour?
+Is 5G technology safe to use?
 Making decisions on issues like these requires students to have an understanding of the nature of science.
 They need to understand:

 - what scientific knowledge is relevant